condensedWeasel/speech-nlp/doc/Ideas.md

 | Extractive  Summarisation | Identfy key phrases & extract from document | High | TextRank? |
 | Abstractive  Summarisation | Generates new sentences based on original document using deep learning | High | Requires pre-trained model (RNN, LSTM, Transformers) |

 ## Tools
 | Description | URL |
 | ----------- | --- |
 | PDF extraction library | https://github.com/euske/pdfminer/ |
 | Natural language toolkit | https://www.nltk.org/ |
 | SpaCy | https://spacy.io/ |

+## Applications
+- Use BOW / TF-IDF / named entity analysis to tag documents for searching database
+- Identify sphere's of influence - index references & define impact within organisation
+- Identify clusters of people with similar expertise (people you may not be aware of in a different part of the organisation)
+- Use extractive / abstractive summarisation as a preview to speeches

 ## References